naturalsolutions/NS.UI.FormBuilder/README.md

 Configuration
 -----

-Rename and edit the following configuration files :
+Rename and edit as following :

 **App-config.js**